 When you configure single inbox for a user, you specify:

 – The user’s Exchange email address.
 This is how Unity Connection knows which Exchange mailbox to synchronize with.
-You can choose to have Unity Connection automatically create an SMTP proxy address for the user by using the Corporate Email Address field in Unity Connection Administration.
+You can choose to have Unity Connection automatically create an SMTP proxy address for the user using the Corporate Email Address field in Unity Connection Administration.

 – An SMTP proxy address for the user, which is typically the user’s Exchange email address.
-When the user sends a voice message by using ViewMail for Outlook, the From address is the sender’s Exchange email address, and the To address is the recipient’s Exchange email address.
+When the user sends a voice message using ViewMail for Outlook, the From address is the sender’s Exchange email address, and the To address is the recipient’s Exchange email address.
 Unity Connection uses the SMTP proxy address to associate the From address with the Unity Connection user who sent the message and the To address with the Unity Connection user who is the intended recipient.

 Deploying Single Inbox for One Unity Connection Server